Anadea/anadea_blog/content/posts/anadea-hailed-as-a-top-web-development-company-of-2020-by-topdevelopers-co/index.md

 And for the result, we’ll quote the exact words spoken by our client,

-> “With Anadea you get a complete organization with great project management methods, tools and working standards.
+> With Anadea you get a complete organization with great project management methods, tools and working standards.
 I have been involved in many IT-projects and I have never experienced a project that went as smoothly as this one.
 Development is continuous and traceable.
-Errors and bugs were rare to find after a release and are always fixed very quickly.”
+Errors and bugs were rare to find after a release and are always fixed very quickly.

 Find out more such thrilling stories on our solutions...